jamesnvc/Kaleidoscope-MouseKeys/README.md

 ### Warping

-Warping is one of the most interesting features of the plugin, and is a feature unique to Kaleidoscope, as far as we can tell.
-The warping keys position the mouse cursor within a quadrant of the screen on first press, and any subsequent taps will warp within the previously selected quadrant.
-For example, pressing the north-west warp key twice will first jump to the middle of the north-west quadrant of your screen, then select the north-west quadrant of that, and jump to the middle of it.
+Warping is one of the most interesting features of the plugin and is a feature unique to Kaleidoscope, as far as we can tell.
+The warping keys position the mouse cursor within a quadrant of the screen on first press, with any subsequent taps warping within the previously selected quadrant.
+For example, pressing the north-west warp key twice will first jump to the middle of the north-west quadrant of your screen, then select the north-west quadrant of that, and jump to the middle of it, resulting in the cursor being three-quarters of the way between the center and top-left corner of your screen.

 To stop warping, use any other mouse key, or hit the "warp end" key.